WILLOWS HAT TRICK HELPS NEW HAMPSHIRE PAST PROVIDENCE, 4-1

-Sophomore forward Matt Willows had a hat trick for the Wildcats
+Sophomore forward Matt Willows registered a hat trick for the Wildcats

 PROVIDENCE, R.I. -- Led by Matt Willows' hat-trick, seventh-ranked New Hampshire (19-10-7, 13-8-6 HEA) defeated seventeenth-ranked Providence (16-13-7, 13-8-6 HEA) by a score of 4-1 on Saturday afternoon at Schneider Arena to even their best-of-three Hockey East Quarterfinal series at one game apiece.

 Willows scored the eventual game winner only 1:45 into the second period for the Wildcats.
 Friar Freshman Nick Saracino (St. Louis, Mo.) cut the lead in half at 3:32 of the second period but a two-goal third period by UNH proved to be enough to force a third game in the series.

 The Friars outshot UNH, 39-24, in the loss as Casey DeSmith stopped 38 shots for the Wildcats.
 Freshman goaltender Jon Gillies (South Portland, Maine) made 20 saves for the Friars and also recorded his first career point with an assist.

 At the end of the first period, UNH led 1-0 after Willows posted a goal at 15:19.
 Following an offensive zone face-off win, Willows collected the puck, closed in on Gillies and found the back of the net to give the Wildcats the advantage.
 Kevin Goumas and Brett Pesce assisted on the goal.

 Willows notched his second goal of the game just 1:45 into the second period to give the Wildcats a 2-0 lead.
 Goumas added his second assist of the game when he connected a cross ice pass to Willows, who was open right in front of the Providence goal and fired the puck into an open net.